 How to play the card game 500

 500 or Five Hundred is a trick-taking game with some ideas from Bridge.
 The game described here is for four players.
 The game is played over a series of hands.
-You win the game by earning 500 points or forcing your opponents to reach -500 points.
+You win the game by earning 500 points or forcing your opponents to reach – 500 points.
+Our site will tell you the rules of the game.

 The Set Up